-Our conclusions of adaptive evolution in S1, arrived at through computational analyses of sequencing data, agree with studies that observe reinfection of subjects by heterologous isolates of 229E (Reed 1984), sequential dominance of specific genotypes of OC43 (Lau et al. 2011; Zhang et al. 2015), and common reinfection by seasonal HCoVs from longitudinal serological data (Edridge et al. 2020).
+Our conclusions of adaptive evolution in S1, arrived at through computational analyses of sequencing data, agree with studies that observe reinfection of subjects by heterologous isolates of 229E (Reed 1984), sequential dominance of specific genotypes of OC43 (Lau et al. 2011; Y. Zhang et al. 2015), and common reinfection by seasonal HCoVs from longitudinal serological data (Edridge et al. 2020).
 In this latter study, HCoV infections were identified from longitudinal serum samples by assaying for increases in antibodies against the nucleocapsid (N) protein of representative OC43, 229E, HKU1, and NL63 viruses.
 This study concluded that the average time between infections was 1.5–2.5 years, depending on the HCoV (Edridge et al. 2020).
 In comparison, influenza H3N2 reinfects people roughly every 5 years (Kucharski et al. 2015).
 Thus, frequent reinfection by seasonal HCoVs is likely due to a combination of factors and suggests waning immune memory, and/or incomplete immunity against reinfection, in addition to antigenic drift.

 Human coronaviruses are a diverse grouping split, phylogenetically, into two genera: NL63 and 229E are alphacoronaviruses, while OC43, HKU1, MERS, SARS, and SARS-CoV-2 are betacoronaviruses.
-Transmissibility and pathology do not seem to correlate with genus, nor does the method of cell-entry.
+The method of cell-entry does not seem to correlate with genus.
 Coronaviruses bind to a remarkable range of host-cell receptors including peptidases, cell adhesion molecules and sugars.
-Amongst the seasonal HCoVs, OC43 and HKU1 both bind 9-O-acetylsialic acid (Hulswit et al. 2019) while 229E binds human aminopeptidase N (hAPN) and NL63 binds angiotensin-converting enzyme 2 (ACE2) (Liu, Liang, and Fung 2020).
-Despite a relatively large phylogenetic distance and divergent S1 structures, NL63 and SARS-CoV-1 and SARS-CoV-2 bind to the same host receptor using the same virus-binding motifs (VBMs) (Li 2016).
-This VBM is located in the C-terminal domain of S1 (S1-CTD), which fits within the trend of S1-CTD receptor-binding in CoVs that bind protein receptors (Hofmann et al. 2006; Li 2016).
-This is opposed to the trend amongst CoVs that bind sugar receptors, where receptor-binding is located within the S1 N-terminal domain (S1-NTD) (Li 2016).
-This localization roughly aligns with our observations that the majority of the repeatedly-mutated sites occur toward the C-terminal end of 229E S1 and the N-terminal end of OC43 S1 (Fig. 2).
+Amongst the seasonal HCoVs, OC43 and HKU1 both bind 9-O-acetylsialic acid (Hulswit et al. 2019), while 229E binds human aminopeptidase N (hAPN) and NL63 binds angiotensin-converting enzyme 2 (ACE2) (D. X. Liu, Liang, and Fung 2020).
+Despite a relatively large phylogenetic distance and divergent S1 structures, NL63 and SARS-CoV-1 and SARS-CoV-2 bind to the same host receptor using the same virus-binding motifs (VBMs) (F. Li 2016).
+This VBM is located in the C-terminal domain of S1 (S1-CTD), which fits within the trend of S1-CTD receptor-binding in CoVs that bind protein receptors (Hofmann et al. 2006; F. Li 2016).
+This is opposed to the trend amongst CoVs that bind sugar receptors, where receptor-binding is located within the S1 N-terminal domain (S1-NTD) (F. Li 2016).
+This localization roughly aligns with our observations that the majority of the repeatedly-mutated sites occur toward the C-terminal end of 229E S1 and the N-terminal end of OC43 S1 (Figure 2).

 Here, we have provided support that at least 2 of the 4 seasonal HCoVs evolve adaptively in the region of spike that is known to interact with the humoral immune system.
 These two viruses span both genera of HCoVs, though due to the complexity of HCoV receptor-binding and pathology mentioned above, it is not clear whether or not this suggests that other HCoVs, such as SARS-CoV-2, will also evolve adaptively in S1.
 This is important because, at the time of writing of this manuscript, many SARS-CoV-2 vaccines are in production and most of these exclusively include spike (Krammer 2020).
 If SARS-CoV-2 evolves adaptively in S1 as the closely-related HCoV OC43 does, it is possible that the SARS-CoV-2 vaccine would need to be frequently reformulated to match the circulating strains, as is done for seasonal influenza vaccines.